-Doreen Oliver is a writer, performer, and speaker whose work illuminates the beauty, heartbreak, and unpredictability of life, often through the lens of parenthood.
-Her critically-acclaimed one-woman show, EVERYTHING IS FINE UNTIL IT’S NOT, debuted at the New York International Fringe Festival (FringeNYC) and broke the record for the fastest sell-out of a run in the festival’s 20-year history.
+Doreen Oliver is a writer, actor, and speaker whose work illuminates the beauty, heartbreak, and unpredictability of life, often through the lens of parenthood.
+Her critically-acclaimed one-woman show about raising a child with autism, EVERYTHING IS FINE UNTIL IT’S NOT, debuted at the New York International Fringe Festival (FringeNYC) and broke the record for the fastest sell-out of a run in the festival’s 20-year history.
 The following fall, the show premiered Off-Broadway via the United Solo Festival with five sold-out performances and won the United Solo & Backstage Audience Award.
+Most recently, she starred as Heidi in the play What the Constitution Means to Me at Vanguard Theater Company.
+Additional theater credits include Mariah in Blood Orange (Et Alia Theater/A.R.T/NY) and Soccer Mom in The Wolves (interAct Productions/Burgdorff Center).

 A former producer and head of development for Lee Daniels Entertainment, Doreen helped bring to the big screen such independent films as the Oscar-winning Precious (Mo’Nique), Shadowboxer (Helen Mirren), and The Woodsman (Kevin Bacon).
 Early in her career, she created and produced the sold-out talent showcase series “Frustrated Artists in Corporate America,” held at the legendary The Bitter End in NYC and featured on CBS Evening News.
 She also honed her storytelling skills working in Original Programming at HBO in Los Angeles.

-Doreen is a graduate of Yale University and Stanford Graduate School of Business, where she was a Charles Bonini Fellow.
-She is a 2022 Pen America Emerging Voices Fellow for fiction, and has been awarded residencies and grants from Yaddo, Hedgebrook, the Virginia Center for the Creative Arts (VCCA) and the Louis Sudler Fund for the Arts at Yale.
-An alum of Tin House Summer Writers Workshop and Voices of Our Nations Arts Foundation (VONA), Doreen was named a 2019-2020 Sustainable Arts Foundation Fellow in residence at Gallery Aferro.
-She is currently working on a novel and other storytelling projects.
-Follow her on Twitter and Instagram.
+Doreen is a graduate of Yale University, the Atlantic Acting School Conservatory at Atlantic Theater Company, and Stanford Graduate School of Business, where she was a Charles Bonini Fellow.
+She has been awarded residencies and grants from Yaddo, Hedgebrook, the Virginia Center for the Creative Arts (VCCA), Ucross, Storyknife, and the Louis Sudler Fund for the Arts at Yale.
+An alum of Tin House Summer Writers Workshop, Voices of Our Nations Arts Foundation (VONA), and the Sewanee Writers Conference for playwriting, Doreen was named a Pen America Emerging Voices Fellow for fiction and a Sustainable Arts Foundation Fellow in residence at Gallery Aferro.
+A Jersey girl, born and bred, she is currently working on a memoir and other storytelling projects.
+Follow her on Instagram @doreeneverythingisfine.